 Resort management is happy to provide assistance and information to aid the development and implementation of your SEMP including a preliminary site visit.

-All permit holders must comply with the Falls Creek Dog Policy which sets restrictions on where and when dogs are permitted in the resort.
+All authority holders must comply with the Falls Creek Dog Policy which sets restrictions on where and when dogs are permitted in the resort.
 Unfettered access by dogs can result in risks to the public, hygiene risks, adverse aesthetics, danger to wildlife and the disruption of native ecosystems.
 Fox baiting also occurs in the resort and the policy assists to reduce any threats to domestic dogs.

 Registered owners are expected to understand and abide by the policy and all dogs must be under immediate control at all times.